London cable car

 The service comprises a 0.62 mi gondola line that crosses the Thames from the Greenwich Peninsula to the Royal Victoria Dock, to the west of ExCeL London.
 In addition to transport across the river, the service advertises "a unique view of London".
+On 28 June 2024, FirstGroup took over the operations of the cable car line.

 History

 Proposed Meridian Skyway

 The idea for a cable car linking the Greenwich Peninsula with the north bank of the Thames first emerged during the development of the "car free" transport strategy for the Millennium Dome (now The O2) in the late 1990s.
 Presented to planning authorities in early 1997 by Meridian Cable Cars, this link would have run from the Dome site to the DLR's East India station in Tower Hamlets.